 - Habitat restoration and protection – Sloths in Costa Rica are frequently being born with genetic abnormalities.
 These include missing fingers/toes, malformed ears, misshapen limbs and partial or full albinism.
 High numbers of birth defects like this in any population are a warning sign that something is seriously wrong.
 Our research has shown that this is likely due to inbreeding from habitat loss.
 We are restoring and protecting critical sloth habitats through reforestation (with tree species favoured by sloths) and the creation of biological corridors and protected forest reserves.
 The trees are grown in our forest nursery and we work with the local community to plant the saplings in key areas.
 We provide training and signage to ensure that the community know how to care for the trees and ensure their survival.

 - Research – In order to develop and implement any good conservation strategy, a solid scientific knowledge of the sloth’s ecological requirements is necessary.
 For this reason, we fund, coordinate and publish high quality research into many different aspects of sloth biology and ecology.
 Our current research efforts focus on: sloth behaviour and how this is influenced by the environment, the population genetics of sloths in Costa Rica and the survival of hand-reared orphan sloths post-release.

-If you are interested in sponsoring a Sloth Backpack or if you have any questions about the project, please do not hesitate to contact me for more information.
+If you are interested in supporting sloth conservation efforts, please do not hesitate to contact Becky for more information.